 5 Kindergarten --- “Farm of Many Colors”

 Author Angie Edge introduces children to the concept that fresh and healthy food come from the farm.
 Students are introduced to a variety of foods from "The Plate", and animals that live on a farm all categorized by color.
-Students will enjoy having a copy of the book for their very own.
 The kids will have a fun time with Grandpa & Grandma learning more about the farm and the nutritious food it provides.
 A cheese snack will be provided.
 Allow approx. 45 minutes.

 - Health: 7:1:A1